RehamMuhammad/epicore-task/README.md

 Testing:
     I used jest testing library for my tests.
     I tested if the email element renders correctly through its placeholder attribute.
-    To test the transition has done correctly after clicking the login button I checked the number of buttons before and after onClick event
+    To test the transition has been done correctly after clicking the login button I checked the number of buttons before and after onClick event

 ======================